Maahygrah/web3-onchain-log/README.md

 ## Section 9: Technical Onboarding & Support
 * **Frictionless Onboarding Pipelines:** The strategic design of user journey pathways that minimize the technical friction required for a new user to set up a non-custodial wallet, secure testnet tokens, and execute their first smart contract interaction without overwhelming support staff.
+* **Smart Money Technique (SMT) Divergence:** A crack in correlation between closely related assets (such as Bitcoin and Ethereum).
+It occurs when one asset fails to make a higher high or lower low while the other asset succeeds, signaling heavy institutional accumulation or distribution behind the scenes.